bernardosulzbach/dungeon/README.md

 Planned features
 ----------------
+- Write a total row on the ``saves`` output.
+- Make sleeping take a few seconds.
+The Hero can have dreams during this.
 - Achievements should be based on statistics.
 - Books to teach spells for the character.
 - The ability to learn and use spells.